Diabetes Diet Chart Plan – Best Indian Diabetic Meal Chart

 Diabetes is commonly called Diabetes mellitus.
 It is a disease that occurs when the blood glucose level is high.

-World Health Organisation (WHO) defines Diabetes as a chronic disorder that occurs when the pancreas is no longer able to make insulin, or when the body cannot effectively use the insulin it produces.
+The world Health Organisation (WHO) defines Diabetes as a chronic disorder that occurs when the pancreas is no longer able to make insulin, or when the body cannot effectively use the insulin it produces.
 Diabetes is a lifestyle disorder that, when not treated, paves the way for other metabolic disorders.
+Therefore, planing to start a diabetes mellitus diet plan is a healthy step towards managing your blood sugar level.

 Blood glucose or blood sugar is the main source of energy which is derived from the food we eat.